-Where numbered routes overlap, continuity of interchange numbering shall be established for only one of the routes (see Figure 2E-14).
+Where numbered routes overlap, continuity of interchange numbering shall be established for only one of the routes (see Figure 2E-12).
 If one of the routes is an Interstate, the Interstate route shall maintain continuity of interchange numbering.

-The route chosen for continuity of interchange numbering should also have reference location sign continuity (see Figure 2E-14).
+The route chosen for continuity of interchange numbering should also have reference post continuity (see Figure 2E-12).